 Three-dimensional items include elaborate Sailor’s Valentines made of shells, glass rolling pins, corset stays--called "busks"-- made of wood or whalebone, Welsh love spoons, knitting sheaths, and bobbins.
 Magnificent fans, impressive jewelry, fine gloves, and a wide variety of utilitarian and decorative boxes and items made from wood, silver, brass, enamel, or ivory… all might be decorated with motifs signifying love, courtship, betrothal, and marriage.
 Love-letter seals and "love token" coins are distant cousins, but stretch the concept of the Valentine as a token of love which might be given any day of the year.
 The list is endless, and each area is worthy of a collection by itself.

-Enduring Love of a Collector
+The Enduring Love of a Collector by Nancy Rosin

 Reprinted from: The Ephemera Journal, A Valentine Source-Book, The Ephemera Society of America, Volume 3, 1990.